In the editor, you can work with a variety of video objects:

 - You can upload your own videos from your computer or using the Moovly app

-- Third party libraries such as the Storyblocks or Shutterstock libraries contain millions of video objects you can use in your Moovs.
+- Third party libraries such as the Storyblocks or iStock Getty Images libraries contain millions of video objects you can use in your Moovs.

 Once you have dragged a video object from a library to the Stage, you can modify its presence and behavior in different ways.
 On the Stage, you can resize it, reposition it and rotate it in the same way as with other visual objects, like images.
 On the Timeline, you can split, loop or pause a video.

 Splitting can be useful if you wish to crop a video object.
 To split a video that is on the Timeline, you can right-click the blue time bar and select "Split layer".
 The video object will be cut in two and split over two layers.
 You can still adjust the edge by dragging it left or right (switch off the Snap function if needed for finetuning).